nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 [^pace]: The joint call is reported by [The Register](https://www.theregister.com/ai-and-ml/2026/09/14/big-ai-sets-out-its-terms-for-regulatory-capture-and-calls-it-pace-the-frontier/5296067), 14 September 2026, and argued for in [The Washington Post](https://www.washingtonpost.com/opinions/2026/09/15/pacing-an-ai-frontier-does-not-require-government-labs-can-do-it/), 15 September 2026.
 The proposals, as reported: embedded evaluators inside the labs, common safety standards, and limits on the rate of progress with government support.

 [^repro]: The 2015 Reproducibility Project in psychology replicated 100 published studies and found significant results in about a third of them, with effects smaller than the originals: Open Science Collaboration, ["Estimating the Reproducibility of Psychological Science,"](https://doi.org/10.1126/science.aac4716) *Science* 349, 2015.
 I do not think anyone needs the study.
 Nobody knows whom to trust anymore, and that is not what an intact science looks like.

+[^athens]: Aeschines, *Against Ctesiphon* [3.17](https://www.perseus.tufts.edu/hopper/text?doc=Perseus:text:1999.01.0002:speech=3:section=17) for the quotation, and [3.21](https://www.perseus.tufts.edu/hopper/text?doc=Perseus:text:1999.01.0002:speech=3:section=21) for what an official could not do before his accounts were in: "shall not leave the country," nor "consecrate his property," nor "dispose of his property by will."
+Aristotle, *Athenian Constitution* [54.2](https://www.perseus.tufts.edu/hopper/text?doc=Perseus:text:1999.01.0046:chapter=54) on the ten auditors "to whom all retiring officials have to render account," and [55](https://www.perseus.tufts.edu/hopper/text?doc=Perseus:text:1999.01.0046:chapter=55) on the examination before office.
+The point about the shared phrase, *logon didonai*, to give an account, is a commonplace of the scholarship and is argued properly in the book.

+[^priors]: [Political Bikeshedding: NixOS Edition](./nixos-policy-breakdown), [The Closing of Open Source](./closed-openness), and [Twelve Years as a Digital Hermit](./12-years), among others.

 [^navier]: The dispute over credit for OpenAI's claimed Navier–Stokes result, September 2026.
 See [MIT Technology Review's account](https://www.technologyreview.com/2026/09/08/1143747/what-openais-latest-controversy-tells-us-about-the-future-of-math/) and [Axios's](https://www.axios.com/2026/09/08/openai-math-solution-navier-stokes-credit).
 I take no position on who is right; the point is that the argument is about what was posted when, and that a public record with dates is the instrument for settling it.